AndyD87/CcGitServer/README.md

 By setting an own implementation of **ICcLinkConverter** to **CcGitServer::setLinkConvertert()**, it is possible to work with projects in different locations.
 **CcLinkConverter** can be used as an example for a default configuration and can be overloaded to.

+You can see an example in /Tools/ExampleUbuntuIntegration/git.php
+For an working example you can use /Tools/ExampleUbuntuIntegrationSetup.sh
+Do not use ist in productive systems, it's just for demonstration purpose.

 ## User control

 It can be seen in CcGitServer::checkAuth.